spkware/chronic_holder/README.md

 | [Resin tank]() | 3d printer tank (needs to be replaced from time to time) | Formlabs | around 150 (2023) |
 | [Grey Pro resin](https://formlabs.com/store/materials/grey-pro-resin/) | resin to print the holders (needs to be replaced from time to time) | Formlabs | around 200 (2023) |
 | [Isopropyl 99%](https://support.formlabs.com/s/article/Isopropyl-Alcohol-IPA) | wash parts | multiple vendors | 150 per gallon |

-Read the instructions of the Formlabs for tricks on how to print and wash.
+Read the printer instructions for tricks on how to print, wash and cure.
 Washing times depend on how clean the isopropyl is and strongly affect the tolerances.

-#### Mounting probes
+## Mounting probes

 Slide the probe in the chassis and screw tightly.